GeorgioIO/Sql_northwind_data_analysis_project/README.md

 |           2 | Andrew Fuller    | USA     |
 |           4 | Margaret Peacock | USA     |

-Here's the breakown of the employees with the highest total sales:
+Here's the breakown of which employees are consistent in the database:

-- **USA Consistency** : The USA again show a strong position in sales also when it comes to consistency for her employees over the time.
+- **USA Consistency** : The **USA** again show a strong position in sales also when it comes to consistency for her employees over the time.

+- **Nancy Davolio** is the best and most consistent supplier in the database.

 ## 3. What are the top products ranked by total revenue?